Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Penalized Cox regression

 \section{Penalized Cox regression}

 In survival analysis, the main variable of interest is the survival time (T) which represents the time until an event occurs and can be characterized by the hazard function:

-This function represents the probability of the event occurring during any given time point.
-A common challenge in survival analysis is the presence of right censored data, when only a lower bound for the survival time of some individuals is known.
+This function represents the probability of the event occurring during any given time point $t$.
+A common challenge in survival analysis is the presence of right-censored data, when only a lower bound for the survival time of some individuals is known.
 Whether the data is right-censored or not is denoted by an indicator $\delta_i$ for each individual $i$ that takes the value $0$ for censored data and $1$ for uncensored data.

-The objective in survival analysis is to investigate the relationship between survival time and several observed variables, considered as predictive covariates, identifying key risk factors that may affect the survival time.
-In the context of censored data, the Cox regression model emerges as a widely used approach.
+The objective in survival analysis is to investigate the relationship between survival time and several observed covariates, identifying key risk factors that may affect the survival time.
+In the context of censored data, the Cox regression model is a fundamental approach widely adopted in medical research and clinical trials.
 The value of the hazard function conditioned on the covariates is given by

-where $X^T=\left(X^1,\ldots,X^p\right)$ represents the vector of $p$ covariates, $h_0(t)$ is the baseline hazard function when all covariates are zero and $\beta=\left(\beta_1,\ldots,\beta_p\right)^T$ is the column vector of regression coefficients, which is unknown and needs to be estimated.
-Applying a logarithm transformation to (\ref{like}), this regression model can be transformed into a linear form
+where $\bm{X}^T=(X^1,\ldots,X^p)$ represents the vector of $p$ covariates, $h_0(t)$ is the baseline hazard function when all covariates are zero and $\bm{\beta}=(\beta_1,\ldots,\beta_p)^T$ is the column vector of regression coefficients, which is unknown and needs to be estimated.
+Applying a logarithm transformation to Equation \eqref{like}, this regression model can be transformed into a linear form

-The partial likelihood function for Cox regression, which was introduced by Cox (\citeyear{Cox_1975}), is utilized for estimating regression coefficients.
+facilitating interpretation of the model parameters - each coefficient $\beta_i$ represents the log hazard ratio associated with a one-unit increase in the corresponding covariate $X^i$.
+The partial likelihood function for Cox regression introduced by Cox \cite{Cox_1975} is utilized for estimating regression coefficients.
 It is defined as

-where $n$ is the number of observed individuals, $X_j$ is the vector of covariates associated to individual $j$ and $R_j$ represents the individuals that have survived or have not been censored by time $t_j$, which is the observed time for the $j$-th individual.
-Using the indicator $\delta_j$, equation (\ref{partiallikelihood}) can also be expressed as
+where $n$ is the number of observed individuals, $\bm{X}_j$ is the vector of covariates associated to individual $j$ and $R_j$ represents the individuals that have survived or have not been censored by time $t_j$, which is the observed time for the $j$-th individual.
+Applying the logarithm to Equation \eqref{partiallikelihood}, the log partial likelihood function is